Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Drug Type Unimolecular (single peptide) Fixed-dose combination (two peptides)

-Dosing Flexibility Single peptide — one ratio Fixed ratio — cannot adjust independently
+Dosing Flexibility Single peptide — ratio is intrinsic Fixed ratio — components cannot be tuned independently

-Manufacturing Simpler (one molecule) More complex (two molecules)
+Manufacturing Simpler (one API) More complex (two APIs to specification)

 FDA Filing Not filed Filed December 18, 2025